GIXLabs/SAndC/Lab5/README.md

 ## Frequently Asked Questions
 **Q: My code can not compile with the error 'no module named HX711'...**

-A: Browse arduino HX711 Library [here](https://www.arduino.cc/reference/en/libraries/hx711-arduino-library/) and install the latest version, then in your Arduino IDE, install that library in Sketch -> Include Library -> Add .ZIP Library.
+A: Browse arduino HX711 Library [here](https://www.arduino.cc/reference/en/libraries/hx711-arduino-library/) and download the latest version of that library, then in your Arduino IDE, in Sketch -> Include Library -> Add .ZIP Library, select the .zip library that you just downloaded.
 After that, compile your code again.

 **Q: When measuring the current on the strain gauge, the value is very small and results in a large resistance.**